What are Special Stamp Duty Land Taxes?

 Transactions may also be linked where they form a series.
 There is no limit to the time between transactions for them to be regarded as linked.

-Where transactions are linked, it is necessary to look at the whole picture – the buyer pays SDLT by reference to the total value of all the linked transactions rather than separately on the value of each individual transaction.
+Where transactions are linked, it is necessary to look at the whole picture – the buyer pays SDLT by reference to the total value of all the linked transactions rather than separately on the value of each transaction.
 This may mean that more SDLT is payable than if each transaction is assessed individually – only one threshold is available and the SDLT may be payable at the higher rates.

 The approach is to work out the SDLT on the total value of all the linked transactions and apportion it to the individual transactions.